-What if your flight gets cancelled more than 2 weeks before your trip?
+What if your flight is cancelled more than 2 weeks before a trip?

-A month or two before the trip?
+A month or two before a trip?
 What should you do?

-When the airline cancels one of its flights more than 14 days before the departure, it must put the passengers from this flight on a new flight, or reimburse them for ticket costs.
-So, when your flight is cancelled more than 2 weeks before the trip you will receive an e-mail from the airline, asking you to chose one of the following options:
+When an airline cancels one of its flights more than 14 days before the departure, it must put passengers from this flight on a new flight, or reimburse them for ticket costs.
+That's why when your flight is cancelled more than 2 weeks before the trip you receive an e-mail from the airline, asking you to chose one of the following options:

 You must reply ASAP, so the airline can act accordingly.